 I don’t have that one-size-fits-all Deaf Experience: none of us do.
 What we deaf people do have in common other than our shitty or non-existent hearing is the burden of representation.

 Oh, to be the first deaf person a hearing person has ever met… On a good day, I’m swoon-worthy.
-Mostly, I am diffident.
+Mostly, I am aloof.
 There may have been occasions where I’ve ruined somebody’s impression of the Deaf community by exhibiting too much sass.

 When I’ve transported my sass to several different countries, I’m usually there as a solo traveller.
 I avoid staying at resorts because I have this idea that these places attract some of the world’s biggest douchebags: the type of people who drink endless quantities of alcohol out of yard-long souvenir cups.
 For the same reason, fuck cruises: I’ll get traveller’s diarrhea the authentic way, thank you.